-52.222-35 Equal Opportunity for Veterans.
-(OCT 2015).
-This clause applies only if this contract is \$150,000 or more.
+52.222-35 Equal Opportunity for Veterans (JUN 2020).
+This clause applies if this contract is valued at or above the threshold specified in FAR 22.1303(a) on the date of subcontract award, unless exempted by rules, regulations or orders of the Secretary of Labor.